DecisionsDev/odm-container-samples/decisioncenter/dynamicdomain/README-KUBERNETES.md

 ## 1. Uploading JARs on a file server

 The customization JARs can be made available to Decision Center in two ways:
-1. the legacy way: by copying the JARs to a PVC and referencing this PVC using the parameter `decisionCenter.customlibPvc`
+1. the **legacy way**: by copying the JARs to a PVC and referencing this PVC using the parameter `decisionCenter.customlibPvc`
-1. the new way (since 9.0 only): by copying the JARs on a file server and referencing the files to download from this file server using the parameter `decisionCenter.downloadUrl`
+1. or the **new way** (since 9.0 only): by copying the JARs on a file server and referencing the files to download from this file server using the parameter `decisionCenter.downloadUrl`

-This document explains how to use the new way.
-If you intend to deploy an older version of ODM, you must use the legacy way instead.
-Here is an [page in the documentation](https://www.ibm.com/docs/en/odm/9.0.0?topic=kubernetes-customizing-decision-center-business-console) that can help.

-Two JARs must be made available:
-- the Decision Center extension JAR [built as explained previously](README.md#building-the-decision-center-extension-jar),
-- the JDBC driver of the database storing the data of the dynamic domains.
+This document explains how to follow the **new way**.
 Any file server reachable by Decision Center is suitable.
 You can either use an existing one or follow the instructions [here](../README.md#setup-an-httpd-file-server) to deploy a httpd file server in a new pod.

+However you must use the **legacy way** if you deploy a version of ODM older than 9.0.
+Here are some [instructions](https://www.ibm.com/docs/en/odm/9.0.0?topic=kubernetes-customizing-decision-center-business-console) in the documentation.

+Two JARs must be made available:
+  1. the Decision Center extension JAR built [previously](README.md#building-the-decision-center-extension-jar),
+  1. the JDBC driver of the database storing the data of the dynamic domains.

-The JDBC driver can be downloaded as explained below if the internal PostgreSQL database is used:
+Download the JDBC driver (if the internal PostgreSQL database is used):
 ```
 curl -kLo jdbc-driver.jar https://jdbc.postgresql.org/download/postgresql-42.5.6.jar
 ```

-The two JARs can be uploaded as follows (the files must be named `bomdomainpopulate-1.0.jar` and `jdbc-driver.jar` because Decision Center will be configured to download files named that way):
+Uplodad the two JARs on the file server (the files must be named `bomdomainpopulate-1.0.jar` and `jdbc-driver.jar` because Decision Center will be configured to download files named that way):
 ```
 curl -T target/bomdomainpopulate-1.0.jar $FILESERVER_URL
 curl -T jdbc-driver.jar $FILESERVER_URL